 The state has identified limited resources as a barrier to the provision of affordable housing development.
 To increase the development of affordable housing, Minnesota Housing working with partners has consistently requested funds in the bonding bill for Housing Infrastructure Bonds to address the barrier of a lack of financing resources.
-Since 2012, the Legislature has authorized \$515 million in resources specifically for Housing Infrastructure Bonds:
+Since 2012, the Legislature has authorized \$715 million in resources specifically for the Housing Infrastructure program.
+In 2023, more than \$1.3 billion was provided for affordable housing programs in FY 2024-25 through Minnesota Housing.

-The Legislature also provides additional development resources in the agency's biennial budget.
-For FY 2022-23 they authorized:
+Besides Housing Infrastructure, the Legislature provided additional development resources in the agency's biennial budget.
+For FY 2024-25 they appropriated:

-- 1. \$28.650 million for the Economic Development and Housing Challenge program to fund both multifamily rental and single family homeownership new construction and redevelopment. - 2. \$4 million in the Greater Minnesota Workforce Housing Program for financial assistance to build market-rate and mix-income residential rental properties. - 3. \$8.436 million in preservation resources to assist with repair, rehabilitation and stabilization of federally assisted rental housing that is at risk of aging out of federal assistance programs - 4. \$7.486 million in rental rehabilitation loans to preserve rental housing in small communities - 5. \$5.544 million in single family rehabilitation loans to help low-income homeowners make basic health and safety improvements to their homes. - 6. \$3.750 million in funding for the manufactured home park redevelopment to provide grants for manufactured home park acquisition, improvements and infrastructure. - 7. \$3.750 million for the workforce homeownership program to provide development resources to increase the supply of homeownership opportunities.
+- 1. \$129.9 million for the Economic Development and Housing Challenge program to fund both multifamily rental and single-family homeownership new construction and redevelopment. - 2. \$39 million in the Greater Minnesota Workforce Housing Program for financial assistance to build market-rate and mix-income residential rental properties.

+- 3. \$8.4 million in preservation resources to assist with repair, rehabilitation, and stabilization of federally assisted rental housing that is at risk of aging out of federal assistance programs. - 4. \$7.5 million in rental rehabilitation loans to preserve rental housing in small communities. - 5. \$5.5 million in single family rehabilitation loans to help low-income homeowners make basic health and safety improvements to their homes. - 6. \$17.0 million in funding for the manufactured home park redevelopment to provide grants for manufactured home park acquisition, improvements, and infrastructure. - 7. \$60.5 million for the workforce homeownership program to provide development resources to increase the supply of homeownership opportunities.